 Repeatedly spread the word about your event across all marketing channels.

-- Send e-mails to prospects several times before the event date with a link to the registration page.
+- Firstly, send e-mails to prospects several times before the event date with a link to the registration page.

-- Post about your event on your social media networks at least once a week (again, include a link to the online registration page).
+- Secondly, post about your event on your social media networks at least once a week.
+Also remember to include a link to the online registration page again.

-- Ask staff to mention the event at the front desk, and at the beginning and end of classes and lessons.
+- Thirdly, ask staff to mention the event at the front desk, and at the beginning and end of classes and lessons.

 2. Get everyone involved with promoting the event.